Finding a Top Financial Advisor Firm in Maine

 H.M.
 Payson Background

 H.M.
-Payson is the oldest firm on this list, with a founding year of 1854.
+Payson is one of the oldest firm on this list, with a founding year of 1854.
 The firm is independently owned, and its ownership is split among eight employees, all of whom are managing directors at the firm.

 While investment management and overall wealth planning are the firm’s primary services, it also offers clients retirement-specific planning, custody services, trustee services and investment advisor transfers.